ncatlab/nlab-content/pages/6/6/1/7/7166/content.md

 +-- {: .num_remark}
 ###### Remark

-Happily, this colimit is computed as in $Vect$, and more happily still -- since the underlying functor $Vect \to Set$ also preserves and creates filtered colimits -- this colimit is just a set-theoretic union of the $C(V_\alpha)$ along the canonical inclusions between them.
+Happily, this colimit is computed as in $Vect$, and more happily still -- since the underlying functor $Vect \to Set$ also preserves and creates filtered colimits -- this colimit is just a set-theoretic union of the $Cofree(V_\alpha)$ along the canonical inclusions between them.

 =--